 coloring outside the lines in Dorchester since 1998 !

-our Teaching Artists
+meet our Teaching Artists and Staff

-our Board Members
+meet our Board Members

 Dot Art teaches children to use line, color, shape, design, texture and form.
 We are giving them an introduction and sometimes mastery of a visual vocabulary to express what is often beyond words.
 We teach children to be courageous on the canvas, to take risks with their creative impulses.
 And perhaps most importantly, we teach children to be delightfully surprised by the unexpected.
 “If something doesn't go your way, make it into something new, that drip can become something else.
 What begins as a horse can become a butterfly.”

 Dot Art provides a safe, fun, welcoming community for our children to experiment with imagination and explore new possibilities in art with experienced teachers and volunteers.